What does the Sayra and Neil Meyerhoff Center for Families, Children and the Courts do?

 Panelist Gina Wood (Director of Policy and Planning, Joint Center for Political and Economic Studies) with CFCC Senior Fellow Gloria Danziger at the 2011 Urban Child Symposium, one of CFCC's annual conferences.

-As a national leader in the movement to reform the family justice system, CFCC is generates policy initiatives, prepares action-oriented reports and projects, and provides educational programs that focus on relationships among parents, children and the judiciary.
+As a national leader in the movement to reform the family justice system, CFCC generates policy initiatives, prepares action-oriented reports and projects, and provides educational programs that focus on relationships among parents, children and the judiciary.

 CFCC engages in the following activities to support the center's overarching principles

 - Help jurisdictions create, implement, or improve their Unified Family Courts.

 - Formulate performance standards and measures to assess a Unified Family Court's operation.

 - Analyze case data to evaluate family court effectiveness.